jameshfisher/jameshfisher.com/_posts/2020-07-10-why-is-the-contentrect-of-my-nswindow-ignored.md

 ---
-title: Why is the contentRect of my NSWindow ignored?
+title: Why is the `contentRect` of my `NSWindow` ignored?
 tags:
   - programming
+summary: >-
+  Calling `setFrameAutosaveName` on an `NSWindow` causes its size and position to be saved to user defaults, overriding the `contentRect` passed to the constructor.
+To avoid this, do not call `setFrameAutosaveName`.
 ---

 When creating an `NSWindow`,